mitmedialab/2021-MIT-IAP-Computational-Law-Course/README.md

 **Jan/22, Fri, 12:00PM-01:00PM**

+> Dazza Greenwood of MIT and Chris Rothfuss, Wyoming State Senator, will discuss the emerging model legislation on personal and organizational digital identity and it's implications for the economy, government and society.

 > Dazza Greenwood of MIT and Yuliya Panfil, senior fellow and director of New Americas Future of Property Rights program, will ask whether or how computational law could afford better methods and mechanisms for proving ownership of property in post-disaster and other emergency scenarios.
-Bryan Wilson, an MIT Fellow, will provide students with an optional opportunity to do a hands-on class project.

 ### Computational Arbitration and Space Law

 **Jan/29, Fri, 12:00PM-01:00PM**

 > Dazza Greenwood of MIT and Vivasvat Dadwal (Viva) attorney at King & Spalding and co-organizer of New York Legal Hackers, will discuss current and emerging arbitration trends in disputes involving the law of space and the moon and ask whether or how computational law could meet the growing challenges.
-Bryan Wilson, an MIT Fellow, will provide students with an optional opportunity to do a hands-on class project.

 ## Optional Course Projects